angongcelenica/Python/README.md

 [Project 6 - Creating a student grade converter](https://gist.github.com/angongcelenica/03a097d42832bca3902beb7488777bb3)

 This code demonstrates how I created a grade converter for students to convert percentages into a grade.
-It also has a condition that if the percentage falls below 50% then the output will change into a 'You have failed' message instead of a grade.
+It has a condition that if the percentage falls below 50% then the output will change into a 'You have failed' message instead of a grade.

 ![](/images/gradecode.png)